nyantropy/Gravitas/ARCHITECTURE.md

 - **Shaders**: pre-compiled SPIR-V stored in `/shaders/`
 - **Engine assets**: minimal shared resources in `/resources/`

-GPU resource handles (mesh IDs, texture IDs, SSBO slots) are allocated by binding systems and stored in GPU components.
+GPU resource handles (mesh IDs, texture IDs, SSBO slots, camera view IDs) are allocated by lifecycle/binding systems and stored in GPU components.
 The steady-state contract is:
-- binding systems do near-zero work when no descriptor lifecycle work is pending
+- lifecycle systems do near-zero work when no descriptor lifecycle work is pending
 - structural GPU companion-component changes are deferred through `world.commands()`
 - cleanup of backend resources still happens via removal callbacks on GPU components
+- application/game code does not create, remove, or read GPU companion components directly

 ---